RoboCup-SSL/grSim/INSTALL.md

 $ make
 ```

 The binary is copied to the `../bin` folder after a successful compilation.
-You can run it from here by typing "../bin/grSim"

 ### Mac OS X Installation

 To facilitate the compilation on Mac OS, we use the [Homebrew](http://brew.sh/) package manager.
-Please install *Homebrew* first.

 First ensure the dependencies are there: